Last updated 1/6/2020

 Just two weeks later, on November 16, Hurricane Iota slammed into some of the same areas that Eta had torn through, causing even more catastrophic damage.
 Many of the communities AJWS supports are facing a compounded disaster — before communities could recover from one storm, another descended upon them.

-AJWS’s response was immediate: on November 4, we launched an emergency campaign that has now extended to Hurricane Iota relief.
+AJWS’s response was immediate: on November 4, we launched an emergency campaign that extended to Hurricane Iota relief.
 Funds support people with food, medicine and the protective equipment they need to prevent the rampant spread of COVID-19.
 We’ve kept in close contact with our grantees, and are continuing to respond to the mounting needs of their communities.

 AJWS grantees support their hard-hit communities